HomePatch and vulnerability tracker › What's hot

 Hottest Microsoft patches (KBs) right now

-The ten Microsoft updates carrying the most risk to deploy first.
+The fifteen Microsoft updates at the top of the Senserva CVE Ranking, the ones to deploy first.

 Loading the hottest KBs...